hanxingwan/SpeedyNote/docs/SpeedyNote_Windows_Build_en.md

 In the CMake Tools extension of Visual Studio Code, find the `Cmake: Cmake Path` option and change it to `C:\msys64\clang64\bin\cmake.exe` .
 Add this directory to Path.
 As always, if you have an arm64 system, replace the paths from clang64 to clangarm64.

-##### Other Dependencies

-The `share` folders hold the required font files.
-I'm not sure if it's a good idea to put them into my repository.
-You may extract them from a SpeedyNote installation and put them into the SpeedyNote source code root.
-The `share` folder should be copied to the same folder as where the executable is.

 ---

 ### Build

 Run `compile.ps1`to build SpeedyNote.
 The complete build is in `build`.You may want to delete some temporary files that CMake generated.
+For arm64 builds, you need to run `compile.ps1 -arm64` instead.

 ---